If you think performance metrics are the sole quantifier of success on Amazon, you're in for a rude awakening.

 It may be superior.
 In fact, it may be best in class.
 But take a close look at how it compares to your competitors.
-What sets it apart—Its quality or its innovation?
+What sets it apart—your products' quality or its sense of innovation?

 In eCommerce, growth can be nurtured by three distinct factors:

 Basic need: precisely what your customers demand from both your product and your order fulfillment processes.

 Expected need: industry standards which your customers have learned to expect from you as well as your competitors.

 Desired need: the random factor which sets you apart from the competition.

 Of these three distinct factors, it's the latter which is fundamental to understanding blue ocean strategies.
 And it's one which demands keen insight into your own weaknesses, as well as your deeper potential elsewhere.

 Product differentiation can be a two edged sword.